 - a short personal statement (2-3 pages) addressing the applicant’s focus of study and relevant community work

 - two letters of reference

-Applications must be delivered to the Ethnic Studies office by noon, February 14, 2014 for the winter scholarship or noon, April 19, 2014 for the spring scholarship.
-The winner of the winter scholarship will be announced by Friday, April 14.
+Applications must be delivered to the Ethnic Studies office by noon, May 13, 2014 for the spring scholarship.
+Spring scholarship winners will be announced May 20.